enormora/schema-hub/source/zod-graphql-client/readme.md

 #### `queryOrThrow()`

 The `queryOrThrow()` function behaves similarly to `query()`, but with one key difference in its return type.
 If the query execution is successful, the function returns the query result data directly.
-However, if an error occurs during the query execution, it throws an instance of `GraphqlQueryError`.
+However, if an error occurs during the query execution, it throws an instance of `GraphqlOperationError`.
 This custom error contains detailed information about the encountered error in its `details` property, which aligns with the `errorDetails` structure returned by the `query()` function.

 ### Re-exported Functions